 What is #57 Gravel?

 #57 gravel is a crushed stone aggregate commonly used in construction, landscaping, and drainage systems.
-It consists of angular stones typically ranging from ½ inch to 1 inch in diameter (about 12 to 25 mm).
-The name “#57” refers to the sieve size used to screen the gravel during processing.
-Because of its shape and size, this gravel allows water to drain easily while still providing a solid, stable surface.
+It consists of angular stones typically ranging from ½ inch to 1 inch (about 12–25 mm).
+The name “#57” refers to the sieve size used during processing.
+Its shape allows water to drain while providing a stable surface.

 How is #57 Gravel Different from Other Gravels?

-#57 gravel differs from other gravel types in size, shape, compaction behavior, and purpose:
+#57 gravel differs in size, shape, compaction, and use:

 Density of #57 Gravel